w3f/Grants-Program/applications/Stylograph.md

 The gas fees are therefore called by the person utilizing the functionality - the user calling the initial extrinsic.

-### Runtime Decoder
-Currently the calling contracts with the `bare_call` functionality ends up in bytestreams on both ends that require knowledge of the traits and then a manual implementation of the bytestream decoding by the implementing chain.

-We want to generalize this.
-Fortunately there has been already some research been done on this (https://github.com/paritytech/ink/issues/1674, which as well signals demand), but noone has implemented it so far.
-We want to change this by implementing the suggested solutions of

 #### ink!
 Stylograph Facade Builder

 The aforementioned information is enough to auto generate a full boilerplate contract as template that substrate chain developers can use to deploy a sample contract and to write a macro that defines the interface that the runtime expects.